 3. If a corporation becomes a member of the group during the taxable year the consolidated return must include the income for the entire taxable year of the common parent corporation and any subsidiaries which were members of the group for the entire year, plus the income of each subsidiary which becomes a member of the group during the year for the period beginning with the date it became a member of the group, separate returns must be filed for that subsidiary.
-When a subsidiary ceases to be a member of the affiliated group, the consolidated return must include the income of such subsidiary for the period during which it was a member of the group, but for the period after it ceases to be a member of the group, separate returns must be filed.
-If a corporation has been a member of the affiliated group for less than one month of the taxable year, it may be considered as not being part of the group.
-Similarly, a subsidiary may be considered as being a member of the group during the entire taxable year of the group if period during which it was not a member of the group during the entire taxable year of the group if period during which it was not a member of the group does not exceed one month.
+When a subsidiary ceases to be a member of the affiliated group, the consolidated return must include the income of such subsidiary for the period during which it was a member of the group, but for the period after it ceases to be a member of the group for less than one month of the taxable year, it may be considered as not being part of the group.
+Similarly, a subsidiary may be considered as being a member of the group during the entire taxable year of the group if period during which it was not a member of the group dues not exceed one month.